markcowl/typespec-e2e-demo/GetitDone/README.md

     *   `SharedLabelsOperations.cs`
     *   `TodoItemOpsOperations.cs`
     *   `TodoItemsOperations.cs`
 2.  **Add code:** Use the following prompts with an AI agent to generate the code for each file:
+2.  **Add code:** Use the following prompts with an AI agent to generate the code for each file:

     *   **Prompt for `CommentOpsOperations.cs`:**